 6 Important Things to Do as Soon as Baby Arrives

 Baby will need a social security number for tax purposes, health insurance, a future bank account, government benefits and more.
 The simplest way to get one is by completing a birth registration form at the hospital (most keep the form on hand) and you’ll receive the card in the mail.
-If you’re giving birth at home, visit your local Social Security Administration office and request a number in person.
+If you’re giving birth at home, visit your local local Social Security Administration office and request a number in person.
 You’ll fill out a form and provide proof of identity along with two documents showing baby’s age, sex and citizenship status, such as their birth certificate and hospital birth record.
 You should receive a social security card in six to 12 weeks.

 Estate planning ensures your loved ones are provided for and taken care of according to your wishes.
-If you haven’t created a Will yet, start by taking inventory of your assets, including real estate, investments, retirement savings, insurance policies and business interests.
-A lawyer can guide you through the process and also help decide who you want to designate as Personal Representative, and who will care for your child as Guardian.
+If you haven’t created a will yet, start by taking inventory of your assets, including real estate, investments, retirement savings, insurance policies and business interests.
+A lawyer can guide you through the process and also help decide who you want to designate as personal representative, and who will care for your child as guardian.
 You should also discuss who you want to manage the assets inherited by baby.
 It’s not uncommon to name one person as the child’s personal guardian and another person as financial guardian.
-Talk to your attorney about your options and whether you should include a trust as part of your Will.
+Talk to your attorney about your options and whether you should include a trust as part of your will.

 You already know baby will bring you unimaginable joy, but that doesn’t make it any easier to handle all the additional costs that come with caring for them.
 Fortunately, the federal government provides parents with a tax bonus; you just have to do your due diligence when it comes to choosing the one that works for you.